tinosteinort/flda-core/README.md

 ```

 # Conclusion
-This Library can be used for many more DataTypes than `FixedLenghtString`.
+FLDA can be used for many more data types than `FixedLenghtString`.
- With a new Implementation of Attributes and Readers and Writers, it will
+ With a new implementation of attributes, readers and writers, it will
  also work e.g. for `byte[]`.